AdobeDocs/commerce-operations.en/help/configuration/search/configure-search-engine.md

 To reindex using the command line:

-1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to your Commerce server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Enter any of the following commands:

    Enter the following command to reindex the catalog search index only: